timothylimyl/robotx_od_pipeline/README.md

 The application will produce `*.xml` files for each of your labelled images.
 Before labelling, please rename the collect images according to last/highest number in the folder (current:700) so you will need to rename your images from 701.jpg onwards (use `images/renaming.py` and edit accordingly to your path of new images).

 *Note that the current labels are `totem`,`cruciform`,`circle`,`triangle` which are the current 4 object of interests.
-If there are more objects of interest needed to be added, there are quite a few changes that needs to be made, please read [this]().*
+If there are more objects of interest needed to be added, there are quite a few changes that needs to be made:*

+a.
+Go to `object_detection/generate_tfrecord.py` and add more labels for new objects to `line 32`
+b.
+Go to `object_detection/training/pbtxt_generation.py` and add more labels for new objects.
+Run it to generate new `label_map.pbtxt`.

 Once you are done labelling, move all images and its labels(`*.xml`) into images/train to merge with the old labelled images.
 Next, convert all of the `*.xml` files to an excel spreadsheet.
 This can be done by running `xml_to_csv` (object_detection/images) which creates `train_labels.csv` and `test_labels.csv`. `*.xml` files has to be converted into TFRecords for Tensorflow to train the network.
 Go to `line 32 generate_tfrecord.py` and add the objects label.